Azure/Enterprise-Scale-for-AVS/BrownField/Addons/Jumpbox/README.md

    - Open the browser on jumpbox
    - Copy the vCenter Web Client URL from AVS --> VMware Credentials
    - Hit enter

-5. Using the System-assigned Managed Identity:
-   - The jumpbox VM is deployed with a System-assigned Managed Identity for secure access to Azure resources
-   - You will need to manually assign appropriate roles to the VM's managed identity as needed for your specific use case
-   - To use the managed identity from within the VM, use Azure PowerShell, Azure CLI, or REST APIs with managed identity authentication:
-     ```powershell
-     # From inside the VM, connect using the managed identity
-     Connect-AzAccount -Identity

-     # Example: List resources the managed identity has access to
-     Get-AzResource
-     ```
-   - The principal ID of the managed identity is available in the deployment outputs if you need it for role assignments:
-     ```powershell
-     # From an admin workstation (not the VM itself)
-     $vm = Get-AzVM -ResourceGroupName "YourResourceGroup" -Name "jumpboxvm"
-     $vm.Identity.PrincipalId
-     ```

 ## Next Steps